drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 - A Dyson ring!
 Fantastic sci-fi reference.
 - Can he not catch a taxi?
 - Well that shot has Judgement Day written all over it.
+- "Okay, this Boba Fett centered show just isn't working, is it.
+How about we do an episode of _The Mandalorian_?"
+- Deposit all your weapons, but the jetpack is fine?
+- Was this a 'lost episode' of _The Mandalorian_ that the-powers-that-be decided would be great for fans to get a break from Boba?
+Because it worked.
+I'll tune in next week.